Europe's largest wild land mammal

 Southern Carpathians: largest reintroduction of bison in Europe

 Since 2014, Rewilding Europe together with WWF in Romania has started to reintroduce the European bison into the Țarcu Mountains in the Southern Carpathians.
 From 2016 onwards, the European Commission supports this spectacular reintroduction initiative under the LIFE Nature programme.
 With tremendous support of the local communities we are gradually building up the population that is now roaming freely.
-So far, 35 bison have been brought to this area, with many more to follow in the coming four years.
+So far, more than 50 bison have been brought to this area, with many more to follow in the coming four years.
 Read more on the LIFE Bison page.

 Rewilding Europe and partners are carefully breeding European bison in a number of locations.
 These breeding locations are all members of the European Rewilding Network.
 Together with bison originating from European zoos and wildlife parks, these animals are used for the translocations and reintroductions.
 The main breeding locations are Kraansvlak, Veluwe and Maashorst in the Netherlands, and Studen Kladenetz in Bulgaria.
 So far, 18 calves have been born since 2016.